Ukraine's Kharlan disqualified for handshake refusal

 Ukrainian fencer Olga Kharlan has been disqualified for refusing to shake hands with Russian Anna Smirnova at the World Fencing Championships.

-Kharlan, the first fencer to take to the piste against a Russian or Belarussian since the former's invasion of her homeland, won 15-7 in Milan.
+Kharlan, the first fencer to take to the piste against a Russian or Belarusian since the former's invasion of her homeland, won 15-7 in Milan.

 The 32-year-old rejected Smirnova's handshake afterwards, instead offering her sabre to tap blades.